 Spring/Summer Half Term Activities: Natural World

-Head to the Museum for fantastic indoor and outdoor hands-on history fun this half term focusing on the Natural World.
+Head to the Museum for fantastic indoor and outdoor fun this half term focusing on the Natural World.
 From Saturday, 29 May to Sunday, 6 June accompanied children of all ages can channel their energy into a range of activities, including an activity pack on arrival.

-Activities run from 11am-4pm daily and will vary daily (in line with government restrictions and safety activities will be adjusted accordingly).Book now
+Activities run from 11am-4pm and will vary daily (in line with government restrictions and safety activities will be adjusted accordingly).Book now